baudneo/zomi-client/docs/matching strategy.md

 # Strategy

+This is a WIP and not implemented yet.

 There are a few strategies for matching.
 A matching object will need to be detected and then pass through filtering (confidence, name of object, location/area of object, etc.)